joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/18/world/americas/venezuela-us-prisoner-swap-migrants-el-salvador.html

 **F.D.A. to Ask Biotech Company to Stop Shipping Treatment Linked to Patient Deaths**\
-`Three patients with a deadly muscle-wasting disease died from liver failure after taking the therapy, Ele­vidys, or a similar treatment.`\
+`Three patients with a muscle-wasting disease died from liver failure after taking the therapy, Ele­vidys, or a similar treatment.`\
 https://nytimes.com/2025/07/18/health/fda-sarepta-elevidys-duchenne.html

 **Rory still has a chance at this Open.
 All of Northern Ireland is behind him**\
-`“I feel like my game's definitely good enough to make a run.”`\
+`"I feel like my game's definitely good enough to make a run."`\
 https://nytimes.com/athletic/6502902/2025/07/18/rory-mcilroy-open-championship-northern-ireland/

-**Pelicans rookie Derik Queen sidelined three months after wrist surgery**\
+**Pelicans rookie Derik Queen sidelined at least 3 months after wrist surgery**\
 `Queen, the 13th pick in the 2025 draft, sustained the injury in a Las Vegas Summer League contest Tuesday.`\
 https://nytimes.com/athletic/6502868/2025/07/18/pelicans-derik-queen-sidelined-three-months-wrist-surgery/